-These are all clues to measure a best fit of your message to the traffic of the site.
+These are all clues to measure the best fit of your message to the traffic of the site.

 Monitor Your Conversion Rates

 Conversion rates are an important measuring tool.
-What you need to do is determine what exactly you want to measure for your marketing campaign.
+What exactly do you want to measure to determine the success of your marketing campaign?
 Is it sales orders?
 Newsletter subscribers?
 Downloads of your free e-book?

 A conversion rate is the number of click-throughs it takes to achieve your target measurement.
 So if your page has 1000 hits, 14 clicks and one sale in a day, your conversion rate is 1:14 or 7.1%.
 In other words, 7.1% of the clicks are generating a sale during this period.

-Create a spreadsheet or document that you will enter in all the sites and venues that are a consideration in your online marketing campaign.
+Action: Create a spreadsheet or document listing all the sites and venues that are a consideration in your online marketing campaign.

 Step 3 - Budget